 Place the chicken in a stock pot with 5 cups of water.
 Add a stalk of celery and a carrot, cut into 2-inch pieces.
 Add a bay leaf and a few black peppercorns.
 Bring to a boil, reduce heat to low, cover and simmer for 1 hour.
 Discard the vegetables and bay leaf.
 Place the chicken on a plate, discard the skin, and shred the meat with two forks.
 Set the meat aside.
 Once the chicken stock has cooled, skim off the fat on top and discard.
 Set chicken stock aside.

 Dice the onions, garlic, jalapenos and red peppers (sorry, forgot to add those to the picture)

-Heat the oil in a Dutch oven on medium-high and saute the onions until translucent and just beginning to caramelize.
+Heat the oil in a Dutch oven (I use and love Lodge) on medium-high and saute the onions until translucent and just beginning to caramelize.
 Add the garlic and jalapenos and cook for another minute.

 Add the red bell pepper and cook for another 3-4 minutes.

 Dice the chipotles en adobo.
 If you prefer your food less spicy, discard the seeds.